 This determination of what downgrade in internal credit rating constitutes a significant increase in credit risk is a significant judgement.

-Triodos Bank formulates three economic recovery scenarios: a base case, which is the base scenario, and two less likely scenarios, one upside and one downside.
+Triodos Bank formulates three economic recovery scenarios: a base case scenario (Recovery scenario 1) and two less likely scenarios (Recovery scenario's 2 and 3).
 The base case is aligned with information used by Triodos Bank for other purposes such as strategic planning and budgeting.
 External information considered includes economic data and forecasts published by governmental bodies and monetary authorities, supranational organisations such as the OECD and the International Monetary Fund, and selected private-sector and academic forecasters.

-Any impact of future outlook is calculated with the use of macro-economic scenarios.
-In developing these macro-economic scenarios Triodos Bank uses significant judgement.
-Triodos Bank has incorporated the current economic environment, including its expected future outlook into the macro-economic scenarios.
+Any impact of future outlook is calculated with the use of macroeconomic scenarios.
+In developing these macroeconomic scenarios Triodos Bank uses significant judgement.
+Triodos Bank has incorporated the current economic environment, including its expected future outlook into the macroeconomic scenarios.
 This is done by using external market information and adding internal specific information.
-In these macro-economic scenario’s, Triodos Bank has taken into account that some sectors are expected to be more impacted by the COVID-19 pandemic than others.
-Under normal circumstances the macro-economic scenarios are updated on a yearly basis.

 Recovery scenario 1

 The weighting per scenario reflects the belief of market participants in the likelihood of the occurrence of the scenarios.
 The weighting is reassessed on a quarterly basis.
 The 2020 weightings were recovery 1 (55%), recovery scenario 2 (15%) and recovery scenario 3 (30%).